Air Compressor Industrial / Rotary Screw Compressor / Screw Compressor For Sale

 The metal age is the start of air compression with the invention of the bellows, then with the invention of the vacuum pump in the year 1650, German physicist and engineer, Otto Von Guericke is responsible for this invention.
 Von Guericke used his vacuum pump to experiment with air pressure and demonstrate how air worked with combustion.
 This led the way for the future of compressed air.
 In 1762, English engineer John Smeaton invented a blowing cylinder that was driven by a water wheel.
 In 1776, English industrialist John Wilkinson installed a blasting engine in his machine shop that could produce 14.5 pounds of air pressure per square inch.
 In 1829, a compound air compressor was patented.
 In 1872, the compressor was improved with the use of water jets that cooled the cylinders.
 This greatly improved the systems efficiency, and in turn, emphasised the importance of controlling the temperature and moisture of the air that is being compressed.

 "The screw compressor was first developed to meet the needs of the construction and mining industries.
 The first screw compressor was actually made in the 1930’s.
-The rotary screw compressor is actually the same thing as the screw compressor and is widely used for many different applications.
+The Industrial or rotary screw compressor is actually the same thing as the screw compressor and is widely used for many different applications.